-To understand the differences between credit and debit cards in more detail, read our blog: Credit cards versus debit cards.
+To understand the differences between credit and debit cards in more detail, read this piece on Credit cards versus debit cards.

 A prepaid debit card can be either a Visa, or a MasterCard, and can be used at any online or physical merchant store where these card types are accepted.

-Depending on your credit history and the reason as to why you needed a credit card, you may be eligible for a payday or short-term loan.
-Whilst this is not the same as a credit card in that it provides a lump sum which is gradually repaid, such loans can actually be a more affordable solution for making a large purchase.
+Depending on your credit history and the reason as to why you needed a credit card, you may be eligible for a short-term loan.
+Whilst this is not the same as a credit card in that it provides a lump sum which is gradually repaid, such quick loans can actually be a more affordable solution for making a large purchase.
 You also benefit from the removal of temptation to repay the balance, only to borrow once again.

 PayPal provides for all the convenience of a credit card when shopping online, as well as providing for the added layer of protection from fraud and faulty goods (a big advantage that no other payment solution offers, other than credit cards – as required by section 75 of the Consumer Credit Act).

 Your PayPal account will be connected to your bank account, debiting each amount instantly.
 Today, PayPal also offers a speedier ‘one-click’ payment option, which makes checking out faster.
-Finally, another new addition to the PayPal line up is the PayPal debit card, which not only effectively works as a debit card to your bank account, but also offers 1% cash back whenever you make a purchase.
+Finally, another new addition to the PayPal line up is the PayPal debit card, which not only effectively works like a debit card to your bank account, but also offers 1% cash back whenever you make a purchase.